hesusruiz/dslog/README.md

     * We need to prove that an event happened _before_ a certain point in time (e.g., before a compliance audit).
     * We do _not_ need to know whether an event in Factory A happened before or after an unrelated event in Factory B that occurred at roughly the same time.
 These events are concurrent and are not causally related.

 * **DSLog's Natively Concurrent Architecture:** The DSLog architecture embraces this reality.
-By supporting multiple, independent logs (as described in the federation model), it allows for concurrent event streams.
+By supporting multiple, independent logs (as described in the scalability model), it allows for concurrent event streams.
     * Each log provides a strict, total order for its own entries, which is perfect for context-specific traceability.
     * The ecosystem as a whole operates on a partial order.
 All logs are periodically anchored to the same blockchain, creating common points in time for cross-log synchronization, but they are not forced into a single, slow-moving queue.